 late 14c. (mid-13c. in Anglo-Latin), "a kind of laced bodice, close-fitting body garment," from Old French corset (13c.) "bodice, tunic," diminutive of cors "body," from Latin corpus "body" (from PIE root *kwrep- "body, form, appearance").

 Meaning "stiff supporting and constricting undergarment for the waist, worn chiefly by women to shape the figure," is from 1795.
-They fell from fashion around the time of World War I. Related: Corseted, corsetted (1829); corseting; corsetry.
+They fell from fashion in the changing fashions after World War I. Related: Corseted, corsetted (1829); corseting; corsetry.